Josefinekihlstrom/LauraDay/README.md

         - The heading text acts as a link to view the details of the post.
     - The name of the author that wrote the blog post.
     - The date that the blog post was published.
-    - The content of the blog post limited to 600 letters.
+    - The content of the blog post is limited to 600 letters.
         - The content of the blog post acts as a link to view the details of the post.
     - Edit and Remove buttons *(Only visible for logged in superusers)*
     - Comment icon followed by the number of comments for the blog post.
-- A section with a round image, text that describes the purpose of the page and icons that links to instagram and facebook.
+- A section with a round image, text that describes the purpose of the page, and icons that link to Instagram and Facebook.
     - If a superuser is logged in, this section includes a button just above the round image that links to the 'Add Post' page.

 ### Blog post details page